Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, April 2024 Above The Chaos Tour Findings.md

 # Above The Chaos, Road Trip Findings

+## Purpose

+Following the [[The 7 Year Window of Preparatory Work and Learning]] that ended February 29, 2024 and the extension of the first invitations in March 2024, the purpose of the April road trip / segment 1 of the [[Above The Chaos Tour]] was to find the [[Wise Right People]] to complete Cycle 7 and expand the Lionsberg Movement out to at least 34 committed [[Lionsberg Co-Creators]].

+With that [[Milestones|Milestone]] now completed, it is our hope that the tipping point strategy can become self-sustaining as each Co-Creator invites in the right people at the right time as the epic Story unfolds.

 ## Allies Connected / To Connect

 - [[Joshua Pang]] - [[Buckminster Fuller]] expert, key bridge between BFI and the Fuller family - via [[George Orbelian]]